1. Home

 Image depicting the reasons why you need a best WhatsApp CRM

 That’s fine if you have five customers a week.
 It’s chaos if you have five hundred.
+A good WhatsApp CRM brings order to the chaos by:

 • Keeping conversation history and context visible— so anyone on your team can jump into a customer conversation without asking “What’s going on here?”